DanielAbalde/PowerDiagrams/README.md

 Using Visual Studio in Debug Mode, the GH component allows to open a debugger form (via double click on component) to facilitate the analysis, you will need to uncomment all the StartTimer() and EndTimer() in the Delaunay2d.cs file to include the speed tests.

+#### Discussion
+Please don't contact me by email (I stopped using it years ago) for issues related to this project, instead use github [here](https://github.com/DanielAbalde/Super-Delaunay/issues) for bugs and [here](https://github.com/DanielAbalde/Super-Delaunay/discussions) for everything else.

 #### License

 This project is free software: you can redistribute it and/or modify